-All the phonotactics of the possible generated words align with those of Australian English.
+Every word is generated based on the phonotactic constraints of Australian English – specifically, my idiolect.
 This is done by collecting a list of all possible onsets (initial consonant clusters), nucelei (vowels), and codas (final consonant clusters) of syllables of Australian English.
 These sections are then combined into a syllable, to which various phonetic processes are applied to.
 For instance, when a vowel is a falling diphthong (such as the vowel sounds in ride, boy or lake) and followed by an /l/ sound, a small sound (/ə/) is inserted in between.
 Around 100 lines of similar phonetic and orthographic (spelling) changes are applied.
 The syllable is then combined with 0-3 other syllables to create a word.
-The word is then finally put through a filter that will make the word generate again if the word is or contains anything resembling a slur.
+The word is then finally put through a filter that will regenerate the word if it contains anything resembling a slur.

 Transcription | Example Word | Transcription | Example Word |